Overview: Grade One

 - Look for patterns

 The Standards for Mathematical Content are the topics addressed at each grade level.
 Emphasis is placed on a balance of conceptual understanding, procedural fluency, and real-world application.
-Grade one topics include:
+Grade 1 topics include:

 - Sums and Differences to 10